 A number of medications can affect ALD.
 Tell your doctor about all medications you are taking.
 This includes supplements and over-the-counter drugs.
 Your doctor will tell you if you need to stop or change any medications before this test.

 Medications that can affect ALD include:

 - nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen

 - angiotensin-converting enzyme (ACE) inhibitors, such as benazepril

 - beta blockers, such as bisoprolol

 - calcium channel blockers, such as amlodipine

-Your doctor may order other tests to help diagnose the over-production or under-production of ALD.
+Once your doctor has reviewed your results with you, they may order other tests to help diagnose the over-production or under-production of ALD.
 These tests include:

 - plasma renin